phuepwint-thwe/NLP_A3/README.md

   - Click "Translate".
   - View the Myanmar translation output.

+- **Features**
+- Powered by an Additive Attention mechanism for effective sequence-to-sequence learning.
+- Supports real-time English-to-Myanmar translation.
+- Deployed using the Streamlit framework for a simple user interface.

 ## 8. Model Details
 - **Architecture**:
   - Encoder & Decoder with Multi-Head Self-Attention.